Infiniti’s certified pre-owned program explained

 Infiniti CPO warranty vs. factory warranty

-Another point of consideration is how the CPO warranty works with Infiniti’s factory warranty.
-For context, all new Infiniti vehicles come with the following manufacturer’s warranty:
+It’s important to understand how the CPO warranty interacts with Infiniti’s original factory warranty.
+All new Infiniti vehicles come with the following manufacturer’s warranty:

-Factory warranties automatically transfer to new owners, so when you buy a used or CPO Infiniti, you’ll get what’s left of the factory warranty.
+Because factory warranties automatically transfer to new owners, you receive whatever remains of that original coverage when you buy CPO.
 That means that the six-year/75,000-mile CPO warranty will likely overlap with the remaining factory warranty.

-While that may feel deceptive, branding warranties this way is a common industry practice.
-Just be aware that if you buy a CPO Infiniti, you’re not getting six years/75,000 miles of coverage from the date you buy the car, but from the date the car first went into service.
+Branding warranties this way is common industry practice.
+Be aware that if you buy a CPO Infiniti, you’re not getting six years/75,000 miles of coverage from the date you buy the car, but from the date the car first went into service.

 How does Infiniti’s CPO warranty compare?

-Your CPO Infiniti comes with an extra two years/15,000 miles or two years/unlimited miles of bumper-to-bumper protection.
-As you’ll see from the chart below, Infiniti stands out from the industry standard of around one year/12,000 miles.
+Infiniti’s CPO program stands out by adding an extra two years/15,000 miles or two years/unlimited miles bumper-to-bumper protection beyond the factory term.
+As you’ll see from the chart below, this is more generous than the industry standard of around one year/12,000 miles.

 Is a CPO Infiniti worth it?